MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 You must publish the service configuration for your changes to take effect.
 Self-service Arena configuration is currently not supported through UDC.
-If you’re using UDC for service configuration, work with your Development Account Manager to onboard with Arena.
+If you're using UDC for service configuration, work with your Development Account Manager to onboard with Arena.

 ### Setting up game modes